Projects Related to the Dietary Guidelines

 Sustainability and the complex relationship between nutrition and climate change is an important, cross-cutting, and high priority topic.
 HHS and USDA have activities underway on this topic to inform work across the Departments.

-For example, a newly launched NIH initiative, “Agriculture and Diet: Value Added for Nutrition, Translation, and Adaptation in a Global Ecology: ADVANTAGE,” is led by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
+For example, a newly launched NIH initiative, “Agriculture and Diet: Value Added for Nutrition, Translation, and Adaptation in a Global Ecology: ADVANTAGE,” is led by the National Institutes of Health (NIH), Office of Nutrition Research (ONR).
 This work is focused on research and will examine evidence to better understand the intersection of food systems, diet, nutrition, and health in a changing environment.
-NICHD has supported similar initiatives on other topics.
+NIH has supported similar initiatives on other topics.

-Separately, USDA and HHS will convene a Federal Workgroup tasked with assessing the merits of various pathways to consider integrating sustainability into future editions of the Dietary Guidelines.
-The Workgroup will host public meetings intermittently to engage stakeholders.
+Separately, USDA and HHS have convened a Federal Workgroup that is tasked with assessing the merits of various pathways to consider integrating sustainability into future editions of the Dietary Guidelines as well as other federal nutrition programs and policies, as appropriate.
+The Workgroup will host one public meeting to engage stakeholders in the process.
 The Workgroup’s recommendations for approaches will be released publicly.

 Physical Activity Guidelines for Americans